fbpx

 Frequently Asked Questions

 Nearly all causes of action have a limitation period in which an action must be brought before the court.
 A failure to bring an action before that time can mean you are unable to commence proceedings.
-This limitation period varies depending on the cause of action, with a general rule
+Limitation periods vary for different types of matters.
+You should seek advice as soon as possible.

-If you have received a summons letter or some other notification indicating you are being sued, it is important to get legal advice so you can understand your rights and obligations.
-Our team has proven success in resolving disputes quickly and easily in order to achieve the best outcomes for
+If you have received court proceedings or some other notification indicating you are being sued, it is important to get legal advice so you can understand your rights and obligations.
+Time is of the essence because you usually only have a limited amount of time to respond.
+If you do not file a response in time, the other party may obtain judgment against you.
+Our team has proven success in resolving disputes quickly and easily in order to achieve the best outcomes for you.

 Fact Sheets